protonemedia/laravel-splade-docs/table-exports.md

+---
+description: The Splade Table component supports exporting to Excel, CSV, PDF, and other formats.
+You may enable exporting with the export() method, which will configure an Excel Export by default.
+keywords: laravel datatables excel export, laravel datatables pdf export, laravel table export, laravel tables export
+---

 # Table Exports

 The Table component supports Exports.
 But first, you must register a supporting route using the `spladeTable()` method on the `Route` facade.
 As of version 0.6, the automatic installer does this for you.
 If you need to register the route manually, make sure it uses the `web` and `splade` Middleware, for example, in `web.php`: